numalariamodeling/FE-2023-examples/README.md

 - Run simulation via `python3 run_example.py`
 - Wait for simulation to finish (~2 minutes)
 - Go to the job directory (see `experiments` above) folder to find the generated experiment - it will be under a set of 16-digit alphanumeric strings.
 The structure of these strings is `Suite > Experiment > Simulations`.
 Due to current handling systems with SLURM you will not be able to see the experiment name given within the `run_example.py` script; however, this can be found in the experiment and simulation-level metadata.json files.
 You may also choose to sort your files based on time such that most recent experiments will appear first.
 - Take a look through what was generated even in this simple run and get familiar with the file structure.
-You should always check your outputs after running simulations to make sure they did what you expected.
+You should always check your simulation-level outputs after running simulations to make sure they did what you expected.
     - *Note: be sure to go all the way into the folder structure to see your simulations & their outputs.
 For more information on what to expect, see [Week 1's "What to Expect"](https://github.com/numalariamodeling/FE-2023-examples#week-1-overview-of-emod)*
     - You should see [`InsetChart.json`](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-inset-chart.html) in the simulation's output folder - this is EMOD's default report that will give you an idea of what's going on in your simulation.
 We'll do a basic, sample analysis of this data next.
 - Copy the experiment UID, located in the experiment-level `metadata.json`.
 Update the experiment name to match the one used above and paste the experiment UID in the "expts" dictionary (line 71) of `analyzer_W1.py` (located at the main level of the repository with the other provided scripts).
 It should look like the examples below and in the script.